Skip to main content

 What is Considered an Available Listing?

-An available listing that had at least one available or reserved day in the previous month.
+An available listing that had at least one reserved day in the previous month.

 If a listing has entirely blocked its calendar during the reporting month but is still live on Airbnb or VRBO, we don't consider it truly active, as it has not been possible to make a reservation during that time.